 It is possible, depending on the injury.
 Traumatic brain injuries, like concussions, may not be visible, yet can affect a persons ability to work and think.
 You could suffer from severe anxiety or post traumatic stress disorder after your accident.
 See a doctor to confirm any diagnosis and speak to a disability attorney when in doubt.

 Can I receive disability benefits if I have broken bones from an accident?

 Maybe, but it depends on what bones broke and how it has affected your day-to-day life.
 If you broke your leg and cannot walk well, you may qualify.
 However, your broken bones must prevent you from performing any kind of work in order to qualify for benefits.

 The above questions are just some concerns you may have regarding Social Security Disability benefits.
-If you if you have applied for disability benefits and been denied, speak to an attorney at the law offices of Phillips Disability for help appealing the decision.
+If you if you have applied for disability benefits and been denied, speak to a Phoenix Social Security disability lawyer at the law offices of Phillips Disability for help appealing the decision.